Neotys-Labs/NewRelic/README.md

 ### NeoLoadValues Insights table

 These data are the [Transaction values](https://www.neotys.com/documents/doc/nlweb/latest/en/html/#26321.htm) from NeoLoad Web.
-They are retrieve from [NeoLoad Web API](https://neoload-api.saas.neotys.com/explore/index.html) with REST call "/tests/{testId}/elements/{elementId}/values".
+They are retrieved from [NeoLoad Web API](https://neoload-api.saas.neotys.com/explore/index.html) with REST call "/tests/{testId}/elements/{elementId}/values".

 NeoLoadValues table has all the Transaction values of the test:
 * Timestamp